solcoteh/Full_Tricks/Windows-Privilege-Escalation.md

 net accounts # Check the system settings
 net accounts /domain # Checking the system settings belongs to a domain
 --------------------------------------------------------------------------
-net user # List of system usernames net user Administrator # Check the details of a particular user net group # List of system Windows Domain Controller group net localgroup # List of system local system group
+net users # List of system usernames net user Administrator # Check the details of a particular user net group # List of system Windows Domain Controller group net localgroup # List of system local system group